-- (a) Increased revenue from millage is the result of continued increase in local property values. - (b) In FY 2019-20 included more estimated revenue from the sale of land.
-Sale of land in both years is based on pending sales that are under contract. - (c) In FY 2019-20 the Board approved a new COPs issue.
-New COPs issuance is not planned for FY 2020-21. - (d) Total GOB issuances are limited to \$800 million par value as approved by the voter approved referendum.
-FY 2020-21 is the amount of GOB bonds budgeted by the Board but not been issued (unissued GOB from FY 2019-20 are re-estimated in the FY 2020-21 revenue).
-The issuance of GOB will continue to be aligned with the updated Facilities schedules and expenditure projections so that funds are available as the projects progress into the construction phase. - (e) Decreased revenue from State sources is primarily the result of the deferred State funding from FY 2018-19 \$26M for the Marjory Stoneman Douglas (MSD) building 12 replacement project.
-The MSD funding originally provided in FY 2018-19 is not reoccurring. - (f) FY 2019-20 includes hurricane reimbursement received from federal sources. - (g) FY 2019-20 includes one-time capital equipment payment from Sprint lease.
-FY 2019-20 includes transfer from Workforce for Mcfatter Technical College construction project. - (h) Carryover increases are related to ongoing SMART Program construction projects.
-As projects continue to move from the design phase, into the construction phase and subsequent completion, the carryover in future years is expected to decrease accordingly.
+- (a) Increased revenue from millage is the result of increases in local property values. - (b) Final FY20 local revenue included more estimated revenue from the sale of land and interest earnings.
+Sale of land in both fiscal years is based on pending sales that are under contract.
+As capital fund balances decrease during the SMART Program construction, future interest earnings are expected to decline since there will be fewer dollars invested. - (c) In FY20 the Board approved a new COPs issue.
+New COPs issuance is not planned for FY21. - (d) Total GOB issuances are limited to \$800 million par value as approved by the voter approved referendum.
+FY21 does not have any new appropriations for GOB.
+The issuance of GOB approved in prior years will continue to be aligned with the updated Facilities schedules and expenditure projections so that funds are available as the projects progress into the construction phase. - (e) Decreased revenue from State sources is primarily the result of the deferred State funding originally appropriated in the FY19 State Budget; \$26M for the Marjory Stoneman Douglas (MSD) 1200 building replacement project (State F.I.S.H.
+Building 12).
+The MSD State funding is not reoccurring. - (f) FY20 includes hurricane reimbursement received from federal sources. - (g) FY 2020 includes a one-time capital equipment payment from Sprint lease.
+FY20 & FY21 include a transfer from Workforce Education funding for a Mcfatter Technical College construction project. - (h) The FY20 Carryover is the capital budget fund balance from the previous year.
+The FY21 Carryover increase is related to ongoing SMART Program construction projects and is made up substantially by the GOB and COPs fund balances carried over at the end of FY20.
+As more SMART Program projects move from the design phase into the construction phase and subsequent completion, the carryover in future years is expected to decrease accordingly.